dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 highest versioned installed build-tools package is used.

 The `$(AndroidSdkBuildToolsVersion)` MSBuild property contains the preferred build-tools version.
-The Xamarin.Android build system provides a default value in `Xamarin.Android.Common.targets`, and the default value may be overridden within your project file to choose an alternate build-tools version, if (for example) the
+The .NET for Android build system provides a default value in `Xamarin.Android.Common.targets`, and the default value may be overridden within your project file to choose an alternate build-tools version, if (for example) the